sebkirche/pcurl/README.md

     -s, --silent
         Silent mode - argument compatibility w/ curl, pcurl is silent by default

+    -3, --sslv3
+        Force the usage of SSL v3 for openSSL tunneling

     --stompmsg <message>
         Content of the message for the STOMP message broker.
 Use with a stomp://server:port/queuename url.

+    --tcp-nodelay, --notcp-nodelay
+        Disable the Nagle's algorithm for TCP communication (do not wait for a previous ACK before sending data if small amount of data)

+    -1, --tlsv1_0, --tlsv1
+        Force the usage of TLS v1.0 for openSSL tunneling

+    --tlsv1_1
+        Force the usage of TLS v1.1 for openSSL tunneling

+    --tlsv1_2
+        Force the usage of TLS v1.2 for openSSL tunneling

+    --tlsv1_3
+        Force the usage of TLS v1.3 for openSSL tunneling

     --url <url>
         Specify explicitly the url.
 If that parameter is not used, we try to